 We invest in companies as if we are buying a business in its entirety, becoming partners with management.
 We invest when the price we must pay is adequately lower than the value we will receive.
 And we let the market work to our benefit, by taking advantage of periods of market enthusiasm to sell and periods of short-sighted and widespread fear to buy.

 Black Cypress invests with a multi-year time horizon in mind.
 Our competitors, bound by short-term performance expectations, make decisions based on what may happen in the next couple of quarters.
-We instead concern ourselves with each of our investment’s long-term (5 to 7+ years) return potential–not whether a company will beat earnings estimates in the next quarter or whether an asset class is currently out of favor.
+We instead concern ourselves with each of our investment’s long-term (5 to 7+ years) potential–not whether a company will beat earnings estimates in the next quarter or whether an industry is currently out of favor.
 Our unconstrained time horizon leads to better-controlled emotions, lower turnover, and superior decision making.

 Studies have shown that a portfolio of 18 properly-selected common stocks provides more than 90% of the benefits of diversification.
 Also, as the number of individual securities in a portfolio increases, the impact of each position on investment returns declines.